Liulin type instruments: Principle of function

-All Liulin type dosimetric instruments use one or more silicon detectors and measure the deposited energy and number of particles into the detector(s) when charged particles hit the device, that allowing it to calculate the dose rate and particle flux.
+All Liulin type dosimetric instruments use one or more silicon detectors and measure the deposited energy and number of particles in the period into the detector(s) when especially the charged particles hit the device, the semiconductor material is ionized and the charge is measured allowing to calculate the dose rate and particle flux.

-The measurements in the LIULIN instrument were based on a single silicon detector followed by a charge-sensitive shaping amplifier (CSA).
-The number of the pulses at the output of CSA above a given threshold was proportional to the particle flux hitting the detector; the amplitude of the pulses at the output of CSA was proportional to the particles deposited energy.
+In detail, the signal processing in the original LIULIN instrument was based on a single silicon PIN diode followed by a charge-sensitive shaping amplifier (CSA).
+The number of pulses at the output of CSA above a given threshold was proportional to the particle flux hitting the detector; the amplitude of the pulses at the output of CSA was proportional to the energy deposited by particles.
 Further the integral of the energy depositions of the particles accumulated in the detector during the measurement interval allowed calculation of the dose rate.